SparkBeyond/agentune/docs/features.md

 ### Feature.name

 This is the name given to the feature's outputs as a column in enriched datasets (including DB tables).
-All strings are currently valid, although of course feature generators are encouraged to use user-friendly names.
+All nonempty strings are currently valid, although of course feature generators are encouraged to use user-friendly names.

-If several features being enriched in the same dataset have the same name, the outupt names will be deduplicated by adding one or more underscores as a suffix; see `dedup_names.py`.
+If several features being enriched in the same dataset have the same name, the output names will be deduplicated by adding one or more underscores as a suffix; see `dedup_names.py`.

 ### Feature.description and Feature.technical_description